hugoalh/scan-virus-ghaction/README.md

 ### 📥 Input

-> **ℹ Notice:** All of the inputs are optional; Use this action without any inputs will default to scan current workspace with the ClamAV official assets.
+> **ℹ Notice:** All of the inputs are optional; Use this action without any input will default to scan current workspace with the ClamAV official assets.

 #### `input_listdelimiter`